 What is a living street?

-Living Streets is an initiative that reclaims and redefines public space by temporarily closing a street (partially or completely) to auto traffic.
+Living Streets is an initiative that reclaims and redefines public space.
+By temporarily closing a street (partially or completely) to auto traffic or by taking over the public domain.
 This way, pop-up living spaces are created for local residents.

 Who initiates a living street?